 Ukrainian developed from Old East Slavic, a language that was used from about the 10th century in Kievan Rus'/Kyivan Rus' (Роусь).
 After Kievan Rus’x fell in 1240, part of it became the Kingdom of Ruthenia (Королѣвство Русь), and Old East Slavic developed into a language known as Ruthenian.
 In the part of Ruthenia that would become Ukraine, a form of Church Slavonic known as Kyiv Izvod (Kyiv version) was used in church services.

-In the 13th century, Ukraine became part of the Grand Duchy of Lithuanian and Ruthenian, an ancestor of Belarusian and Ukrainian became the main language.
-The remaining parts of Ukraine were taken over by Poland during the 16th century and Latin and Polish were used for official purposes.
+In 1349, the area that had been Ruthenia was divided between the Grand Duchy of Lithuania and the Kingdom of Poland.
+In the parts controlled by Lithuania, Ruthenian became the official language.
+While in the parts under Polish control, Polish and Latin were used for official purposes.
 Ruthenian began to split into Ukrainian and Belarusian during this period.

 A decree in 1876 banned the printing or importing of Ukrainian books.
 Inspite of this, there was a revival of Ukrainian poetry and historiography during the 19th century.

 Ukraine enjoyed a brief period of independence from 1918 to 1919, then was taken over by the USSR and declared a Soviet Republic.
 During the Soviet era, Russian was the main language of education and employment and Ukrainian was sidelined.

 Ukraine declared independence in 1991.
 Since then many Ukrainian émigrés have returned to Ukraine, particularly from central Asia and Siberia.